apigear-io/apigear-docs/docs/objectapi/modules.md

 ## Module Namespaces

-A module is a namespace for InterfaceAPI symbols like interfaces, structures and enumerations.
+A module is a namespace for ObjectAPI symbols like interfaces, structures and enumerations.
 The module bundles these symbols together in one namespace.

 A module is identified by its `name` and `version`.
 The module name should be typically lowercase and words separated by `.`, like a reverse URI notation `org.example`.